 Those terms get tossed around quite a bit.
 But are there any real differences between project management and task management?

 The project is creating the walkway.
 The tasks are what I need to do to make it happen.

-Projects often involve more than one person, and each of those people is performing individual tasks related to the projects.
+Projects often involve more than one person, with a project manager and team.
+Each team member performs individual tasks related to the projects.
 The sum of everyone’s task management will be a finished project.
-For a new feature, that’s a project that involves more than one person.
+For example, feature releases count as multiple projects.

 Are You Confusing Projects with Tasks?